History of suits: Inter-war

-At the Treaty of Versailles signing in 1919, the heads of state wore morning dress and lounge suits for informal meetings (as seen here), but frock coats for formal daytime meetings.
+At the Treaty of Versailles signing in 1919, the heads of government wore morning dress and lounge suits for informal meetings (as seen here), but frock coats for formal daytime meetings.

-After the end of the First World War, most men adopted the short lounge coated suit.
-Long coats quickly went out of fashion for everyday wear and business, and the morning coat gained its current classification of "formal".
-During the 1920s, short suits were always worn except on formal occasions in the daytime, when a morning coat would be worn.
-Older, more conservative men continued to wear a frock coat, or "Prince Albert coat" as it was known.

-In North America, for evening occasions, the short dinner jacket virtually replaced the long "full dress" tails, which was perceived as "old hat" and was only worn by old conservative men.
-Black tie became de-facto evening wear with white tie reserved for only the most formal events.
-In Britain, black tie became acceptable as a general informal alternative to white tie, though at the time the style and accessories of black tie were still very fluid.

 In the 1920s men began wearing wide, straight-legged trousers with their suits.
-These trousers normally measured 23 inches around the cuff.
-Younger men often wore even wider-legged trousers which were known as "Oxford bags."
-Trousers also began to be worn cuffed shortly after World War I and this style persisted until World War II due to rationing.
+These trousers normally measured 23 in around the cuff.
+Younger men often wore even wider-legged trousers which were known as "Oxford bags".
+Trousers also began to be worn cuffed shortly after World War I, and this style persisted until World War II due to rationing.
 Trousers first began to be worn creased in the 1920s.
-Trousers were worn very highly waisted throughout the 1920s and this fashion remained in vogue until the 1940s.
+Trousers were worn very highly waisted throughout the 1920s, and this fashion remained in vogue until the 1940s.
 Single-breasted suits were in style throughout the 1920s and the double-breasted suit was mainly worn by older more conservative men.
 In the 1920s, very fashionable men would often wear double-breasted waistcoats (with four buttons on each side) with single-breasted coats.
 Lapels on single-breasted suits were fashionably worn peaked and were often wide.
 In the early 1930s these styles continued and were often even further exaggerated, resulting in the introduction of what came to be called the leisure suit.